ValouLeHibou/duoCrud/README.md

 # musicCRUD

-MusicCrud is a php code that display all BDD tables with all rows, it works with everything.
+MusicCrud is a php code that display all BDD tables and rows with loops automaticaly, it works with everything kind of MYSQL BDD.